 Intrastat Reporting - Who Has to Submit?

-Most European businesses that trade within the European Union (EU) are obliged to submit Intrastat declarations, but what exactly is Intrastat and is it something you as a trader need to worry about?
+Most European businesses that trade within the European Union (EU) are obliged to submit Intrastat declarations as part of their Intrastat obligations, but what exactly is Intrastat and is it something you as a trader need to worry about?

-Intrastat is a system used by the EU to collect information and statistics about the movement of goods between EU Member States.
+Intrastat is a system used by the EU to collect information and statistics about the movement of goods and cross-border transactions between EU Member States.
 It was introduced in 1993 to replace customs declarations for trade between EU countries.
-Intrastat is designed to simplify and harmonize the collection of trade data across the EU and to provide accurate and timely statistics for policy-making and economic analysis.
+Intrastat is designed to simplify and harmonize the collection of trade data across the EU and to provide accurate and timely statistical data for policy-making and economic analysis.

 Under the Intrastat system, businesses that trade goods with other EU member states are required to submit monthly reports to their national customs authorities.
 The reports contain information on the value, quantity, and nature of the goods traded, as well as the countries of origin and destination.
+Intrastat enables the monitoring and analysis of intra-EU trade flows within the EU's single market.
 Intrastat reporting is used to compile trade statistics for each member state, which are then aggregated to provide a comprehensive overview of trade flows within the EU.

 Intrastat is mandatory for businesses that exceed a certain threshold of trade with other EU Member States, which varies from country to country.
 Businesses that do not meet the threshold may still be required to submit reports if they’re selected for a survey or audit by the national customs authorities.